code-mcx/dialog/README.md

   <a href="https://github.com/code-mcx/mcx-dialog/blob/master/README_zh.md">中文文档</a>
 </p>

-A dialog plugin for web page based on primary javascript
+A dialog plugin for web page based on primary javascript.

 # Description

 This dialog is implemented with primary javascript and it is not dependent on jquery.
 Css3 animation is used in this dialog box, when you use it in lower version browser environment and without css preprocessor, some animation may be not take effect.
-It can be use with vue, react
+It can be use with vue, react.

 # Getting started

 ## Browser

 First lead into css and js, they are in dist directory.
-You can't move any things under the dist directory
+You can't move any things under the dist directory.

 ```html
 <!DOCTYPE html>